nuhakhangr8/Devsnest-Backend/d8-web-scrapping/README.md

 ## Error 2
  messed up git

+ initialized git on
+ Devsnest-Backend repository

- initialized git on devsnest repository and initialized it inside the folder
+ and also inside the d8-web-scraping folder